bduval2/ovaview-app/Architecture.md

 * Rows are encrypted with a master key the server holds.
   * This allows us to read the rows of this table for further R&D and processing for the stated reasons the user has consented to.

 Opted-in users have all entry actions mirrored to the research table.
 Data manipulation the user commits (entry addition/deletion/modification) happens to both tables: the secure storage table encrypted using UIDs and the research table encrypted using a master key the company holds.
-This behavior is not retroactive, ~~meaning previously inserted entries the user does not modify will not be independently transferred to the research table.~~ {-meaning entries are only copied over to the master database when users are actively consenting to data collection.
-The moment a user revokes consent, any changes made to any of their entries will not be reflected in the master database.
-The only exception to this is when users delete entries.
-If they submitted an entry while consenting, then turned off their consent, and deleted that entry, that entry will also be deleted on the master database as well.
-This is also the case for the "delete all entries" operation.-}
+This behavior is not retroactive, meaning that data user has submitted before consenting will not be subject to extra processing.

+Moreover, consented users who rescind consent will automatically have all data that has been previously collected while the user gave consent wiped.

+Consented users will also have the option of clearing all data collected for analysis purposes without having to rescind consent.

 Opted out users are exempt from this extra data flow.